StewartNash/pincer-games/README.md

-Here's a full **GitHub README.md** file you can include in your repository to guide users on running the YOLOv3-driven Tic Tac Toe game:
+# Pincer Games

++ Tic Tac Toe
++ Checkers
++ Chess
++ Backgammon
++ Go

+Games for a variant of the Arctos robotic arm called 'Pincer'.
+These games are developed from a fork of the tic tac toe computer vision repository provided by Arctos robotics.

+The system is ready to run inside a virtual machine (VM) with **ROS (Robot Operating System)** and **darknet_ros** already set up.

 ---

 # 🎮 YOLOv3 Tic Tac Toe Game

-This repository provides a fun, pre-configured Tic Tac Toe game where the computer uses **YOLOv3** for computer vision to play Tic Tac Toe against a human player.
-The system is ready to run inside a virtual machine (VM) with **ROS (Robot Operating System)** and **darknet_ros** already set up.
+This repository provides a pre-configured Tic Tac Toe game where the computer uses **YOLOv3** for computer vision to play Tic Tac Toe against a human player.

 ---

 ## ⚙️ Requirements

-- **Virtual Machine** (pre-configured): Download the VM here 👉 [Download Link](https://drive.google.com/file/d/1cVKMfZAvwdyCzfT6W0BRXgDmTI7lBqS5/view?usp=sharing)
+- **Computer with ROS**
 - **USB Camera**
 - **Arduino Board**